BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 <img src="docs/cost_field.png" alt="cf" width="370"/>

 At runtime the `CostField` is generated for each Sector with the default value - although with the feature `ron` it is possible to load the fields from disk.
-See the [Usage](#usage) section below for details on updating the `CostFields` during an inital pass (i.e when loading a level) and tweaking it during gameplay for a world which dynamically evolves with obstacles (flipping a cell to to a higher cost or impassable `255`).
+See the [Usage](#usage) section below for details on updating the `CostFields` during an inital pass (i.e when loading a level) and tweaking it during gameplay for a world which dynamically evolves with obstacles (flipping a cell to to a higher cost or an impassable `255` when something like a wall is placed or the ground splits into a fissure).

 This array is used to generate the `IntegrationField` when requesting a navigatable path.